 My vantage point has made me so quiet.
-I’ve sat down and been a spectator for so long–too long.
 A fire has been burning inside of me for some time now, and I’ve been trying not to feed it.
 I’m afraid of fueling it.
-I want to feed it my anger, my sorrow, my worry, disappointment and fear.
-Sometimes I look around at my forest of life and see my trees of joy being chopped down, hashtag after hashtag.
+There is a desire to feed it all of my anger, sorrow, worry, disappointment and fear.
+Sometimes, I look around at my forest of life and see my trees of joy being chopped down, hashtag after hashtag.
 My walls of freedom are closing in on me, and my river of excuses disguised as empathy have officially run dry.
 I’m now a desert–a beautiful one with camel footprints and oases of hope and love for my fellow humans.

 I remember telling my Husband and Mother when my babies were born that I didn’t want my children to learn to label people by their race.
 For what?
 Why?
-Why teach my child to participate in labels that were only created to keep us apart?
-Why teach my children to use such nebulous labeling?
+Why would I bother to teach my child to utilize the labels that were only created to keep us apart?
+How can I subscribe to such nebulous labeling based on outdated and bias information?
 Aren’t I smarter than that?
 We are all human right?
 We are all decedents of Lucy right?
 Don’t we live in a new world?
+A New Earth, like Ekhart Tolle described?
 A world where people will not take one look at you and choose to hate you for the way you were born?
 Of course, I plan on teaching them their ancestry, but I just refused to take part in race, when I honestly don’t even believe it exists (along with many other social scientists).

 I was wrong.